SushrutGaikwad/sushrutgaikwad.github.io/README.md

 # Aspiring Data Scientist

 ## Education
+- Master of Science in Data Science \| University at Buffalo, New York, USA (Present)
 - Post-Graduate Diploma in Applied Statistics, Data Analytics \| Indian Statistical Institute Kolkata, India (August 2024)
 - Bachelor of Science & Master of Science \| Indian Institute of Science Education and Research Pune, India (May 2023)